 Moreover, apple cider vinegar might also help you lose weight (which can affect cellulite indirectly).

 “One major mistake all women make: fearing fat,” says Stella Metsovas, a clinical nutritionist in California.
 Olive oil supplies the body with not-so-heavily-processed monounsaturated fats and polyphenols which help to keep your thyroid healthy.

 A properly functioning thyroid enhances metabolism, burns fat and stimulates skin-building cells—all things that reduce fat cell expansion (and thicken skin to cover the dents).
 “Cook olive oil at low temperatures and drizzle it on fiber-rich vegetables throughout the day” for the biggest benefits, Metsovas adds.

 Good news for chocoholics!
 You don’t have to let go of your favorite sweet for smoother and firmer skin.
 “Natural cocoa is full of antioxidants, which break down fat in cellulite and improve the function of all cells, including skin-building ones”, says Karst.

-The caffeine helps by dehydrating fat cells under skin, which further helps to even out the surface.
+The limited amounts of caffeine help by dehydrating fat cells under skin, which further helps to even out the surface.
 Karst recommends satisfying your sweet tooth with 1 square or ounce of at least 80% dark chocolate per day to metabolize fat and help keep your skin dimple-free.

-As insulin is a fat storage hormone, eating low-glycemic foods results in the prevention of fat cell expansion and hence causes a decrease in the production of cellulite.
+As insulin is a fat storage hormone, eating low-glycemic foods results in the prevention of fat cell expansion and hence can cause a decrease in the production of cellulite.